 High resting heartbeat – over 120 beats per minute

 Basic rule: IMMEDIATE AND FAST DESCENT WITH SEVERE SYMPTOMS

 While curtailing the hiking down in the valleys it is hot and you will sweat a lot so it is essential to restore the fluids you give up.
-At altitude the trouble is worse as you are still sweating and the air is dry and thin meaning you must inhale a lot harder.
-With every breath you breathe out water vapour.
-It is then very essential to drink a lot of water.
+At altitude, the trouble is worse as you are still sweating and the air is dry and thin meaning you must inhale a lot harder.
+With every breath, you breathe out water vapor.
+It is the very essential to drink a lot of water.
 Dehydration will make you feel tired and lethargic and can give you a headache.
 The symptoms are identical to AMS so the best way is to avert confusion and always keep oneself hydrated.

 Local emergency details

 1. STD Code of Leh– 01982

 9. Petrol pump-252100